message/iata/AU.md

 - nationals of Japan, Korea (Rep.) and Singapore younger than 18 years and older than 11 years arriving directly from their country of nationality and traveling with their vaccinated parents/guardians;
 - nationals of Japan, Korea (Rep.) and Singapore younger than 12 years arriving directly from their country of nationality;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 7 days before departure and a visa issued by Australia listed at <a href="https://covid19.homeaffairs.gov.au/vaccinated-travellers">https://covid19.homeaffairs.gov.au/vaccinated-travellers</a> .
 Vaccines accepted are AstraZeneca (Vaxzevria), AstraZeneca (Covishield), Covaxin, Janssen, Moderna (Spikevax), Pfizer-BioNTec (Comirnaty), Sinopharm (BIBP) (for ages 18-60 years only) and Sinovac;
-- Effective 12:00, 22 December 2021, military personnel;
+- passengers with a Special Purpose Visa;
-- Effective 12:00, 22 December 2021, passengers with a Special Purpose Visa.
+- military personnel participating in military activities sponsored by Australian Department of Defence.
 2. Passengers entering or transiting through Australia must have a negative COVID-19 PCR test taken at most 3 days before departure from the first embarkation point.
 More details can be found at <a href="https://tinyurl.com/y398dxv4">https://tinyurl.com/y398dxv4</a>
 - This does not apply to:
 - passengers younger than 5 years;